The 2025-2026 application period is now closed.

 The Mini Grant program has been in place for over 15 years.
 Among past winners have been teachers and assistants, family day care providers, school administrators, consultants, and college professors.
 Funded projects have included, among others, such topics as: parent-child relationships, home-school links, literacy in the home, curriculum development, assessment, staff and pre-service training, and conflict resolution.
 We encourage you to give it a try!

-The 2023-2024 Application Deadline has passed.
-Please check back in Spring 2024 for the next cycle of applications.
+The 2025-2026 Application period is now closed.
+Please check back in the Spring for the 2026-2027 application.

 Guidelines:

-Applications will be assessed on the following:
+Applications are assessed on the following:

-• Project Rationale must be clearly stated and align with stated objectives.
+- Project rationale must be clearly stated and align with stated objectives.

-• Objectives must be clearly stated and measurable.
+- Objectives must be clearly stated and measurable.

-• Activities must be clearly described and support the objectives.
+- Activities must be clearly described and support the objectives.

-• Evaluation Measures must be included and aligned with the measurable objectives.
+- Evaluation measures must be included and aligned with the measurable objectives.

-• The project should be easy to replicate.
+- The project should be easy to replicate.

 Questions?
 Email contactus@nyaeyc.org or call (518) 867-3517.